 Our board of directors currently consists of ten members.
 Our board of directors has determined that Mr. Berry, Mr. Burns, Mr. Hughes, Ms. Infante, Mr. Schlotterback and Mr. Unger are independent directors in accordance with the listing requirements of NASDAQ.
 The NASDAQ independence definition includes a series of objective tests, including that the director is not, and has not been for at least three years, one of our employees and that neither the director nor any of his or her family members has engaged in various types of business dealings with us.
 In addition, as required by NASDAQ rules, our board of directors has made a subjective determination as to each independent director that no relationships exist, which, in the opinion of our board of directors, would interfere with his or her exercise of independent judgment in carrying out the responsibilities of a director.
-In making these determinations, our board of director's business and personal activities and relationships as they may relate to us and our management.
+In making these determinations, our board of directors reviewed and discussed information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management.
 There are no family relationships among any of our directors or executive officers.